-name The name of the sequence as a string, symbol or SQL expression.
+name The name of the sequence as a string, symbol or SQL expression. database A database object which defaults to default-database.

 Creates a sequence called name in database which defaults to default-database.

 '''

 (create-sequence [foo])

 =>

 (sequence-exists-p [foo])

 => T

 '''